 Justifi Vistas is a unique travel program that enables you to escape your home-bound workplace / remote learning environment in lieu of some of the world’s most beautiful and historical destinations.
 Unlike other Justifi Trips, Vistas doesn’t have a fully scheduled travel itinerary, rather we take care of the logistics in each of the countries which enables you to get a great taste of each destination while remaining focused on work or school remotely.
 Of course, we also include a few curated touring experiences, impactful volunteering opportunities and powerful workshops on tikkun olam and personal growth along the way.

 The Goldman Summer Fellowship through the American Jewish Committee works to develop future leaders in the areas of international and domestic politics, diplomacy, public relations, and management.
 Placements for this fellowship can be anywhere from New York, to Melbourne, Australia.
 Fellows will learn about advocacy, development, research and policy in the various regions that AJC is working in.
 Eligible applicants are entering their junior or senior year of undergrad or in graduate school.

-The Summer 2021 Fellowship Application is now open.
+The Summer 2021 Fellowship Application is now closed.

 Cost: All major travel costs will be covered by AJC + a stipend of at least $4,000